MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 4. In the **Adatum Corporation | Quick start** window, in the middle pane under the **Manage** section, select **Settings**.

-5. In the **Adatum Corporation | Settings** window, select the **Intune Administrator** role.
+5. In the **Adatum Corporation | Settings** window, select the **Intune Administrator** role.    <br/>

+    **Tip:** If the roles are not displayed in alphabetical order, select the **Role** heading to sort them in ascending alphabetical order.
+This will make it easier to locate the Intune administrator role.

-6. In the **Role setting details -  Intune Administrator** window, select **Edit** on the menu bar at the top of the page.
+6. In the **Role setting details -  Intune Administrator** window, scroll through the page and review the information for role activation, assignment, and notification.
+Then select **Edit** on the menu bar at the top of the page.

+7. Below the activation slider, set the **On activation, require** setting to **None**. <br/>

+    **Note:** In a previous lab exercise, Holly required that Patti Fernandez sign in using Azure MFA when she requested activation of the Global admin role.
+In doing so, Holly verified the Azure MFA sign-in worked.
+However, for the purpose of the pilot project, Holly will not require verification using multi-factor authentication when activating the Intune administrator role (and since you already tested this MFA feature in the prior lab exercise, there's no reason to take time in class to do it again).

-7. In the **Edit role setting - Intune Administrator** window, the **Activation** tab is displayed by default.
+8. In the **Edit role setting - Intune Administrator** window, the **Activation** tab is displayed by default.
 For the pilot project, Holly does not want the **Require justification on activation** check box selected.
 If this check box is selected, then un-select (clear) it now.
 Holly knows that Alex and Joni will only activate the role when needed, so she doesn't require a justification from them to activate the role assignment (however, in the next step, Holly will require justification when they request assignment of the role).

-8. Select the **Require approval to activate** check box.
+9. Select the **Require approval to activate** check box.
 By doing so, the **Select approver(s)** section becomes enabled.

-9. In the **Select approver(s)** section, no specific approver has been selected.
+10. In the **Select approver(s)** section, no specific approver has been selected.
 Holly wants to assign the members of the PIM-Intune-Administrators group as the approver for this role, so select this section.

-10. In the **Select a member** pane that appears, enter **PIM** in the Search box.
+11. In the **Select a member** pane that appears, enter **PIM** in the Search box.
 In the list of users and groups whose name starts with **PIM**, select **PIM-Intune-Administrators** and then select the **Select** button.
 By selecting this group, the members of the group will receive notification to approve the request made by any eligible user for this role.

-11. In the **Edit role setting - Intune Administrator** window, you're currently in the **Activation** tab.
+12. In the **Edit role setting - Intune Administrator** window, you're currently in the **Activation** tab.
 Select the **Assignment** tab that appears next to it.
 Verify the **Require justification on active assignment** check box is selected (if not, select it now).

-12. In the **Edit role setting - Intune Administrator** window, select the **Notification** tab.
+13. In the **Edit role setting - Intune Administrator** window, select the **Notification** tab.

-13. On the **Notification** tab, under the **Send notifications when eligible members activate this role** section, Holly wants to be notified when Alex or Joni approve this role.
+14. On the **Notification** tab, under the **Send notifications when eligible members activate this role** section, Holly wants to be notified when Alex or Joni approve this role.
 Therefore:

     - Verify the **Role activation alert** check box is selected.
     - The default recipient for the **Role activation alert** is **Admin**.
 This refers to the Global Administrators (Holly) and any Privileged Role Administrators.
     - Un-check (clear) the **Notification to activated user (requestor)**.
 Since Alex and Joni will be approving each other's requests, they don't need to receive a notification when they do so.
     -  Verify the **Request to approve an activation** check box is selected.
-When Alex or Joni request the other to approve a role assignment, they want the approver to receive a notification asking them to approve the request.
-You'll verify this in a later task.

-14. At the bottom of the **Edit role setting - Intune Administrator** window, select **Update**.
+15. At the bottom of the **Edit role setting - Intune Administrator** window, select **Update**.

-15. Leave all browser tabs open for the next task.
+16. Leave all browser tabs open for the next task.

 ### Task 3 - Submit a request for the Intune Admin role